 How could this possibly be a con?

 The downside comes in if your acacia furniture were to be scratched.
-Because of the durability and density, it would be difficult to remove the scratch.
+Because of the durability and density, it would be difficult to remove the blemish.
+Additionally, if you move your patio furniture often this will become major (potentially literal) pain in the neck.

 Overall, acacia is a great wood for your furniture.
 However, like everything, acacia has a few disadvantages.
 You’ll need to watch the sunlight and heat sources around your furniture.
 Also, this wood may need to be oiled from time to time.